 The topic of account credentials and access permissions are central to migrations.
 In order to migrate large numbers of mailboxes, for example, the migration engine needs to access each and every mailbox on the Source that is selected for migration.
-When migrating hundreds, or even thousands of mailboxes, manually providing credentials is impractical.
+When migrating hundreds, or even thousands of mailboxes, manually providing individual credentials is impractical.

 The solution is creating an administrative account for the migration, which then uses techniques such as impersonation or delegation to apply a common set of credentials for all of the migrating accounts.

 The exact technique for achieving this varies with the Source and Destination endpoints.
 Different systems provide different opportunities and constraints.
 Each of our BitTitan migration guides is Endpoint-specific and provides guidance on how best to accomplish your migration goals for the desired Endpoints.

 The links below will provide you with more information.
 Click through for detailed steps and directions.

 You may verify the credentials of items in MigrationWiz without migrating data or consuming any licenses.
 Follow the link above for specific steps.

 MigrationWiz supports a number of ways to access mailboxes.
 If you do not have administrative access to the mailbox, there are several ways you can access the contents, detailed at the link above.

 There are two ways to set up a migration in cases where you either do not have an administrator account to use or the environment does not support an administrator account.
 You may either automatically request user credentials, or manually enter those credentials.